PhotoVision/PhotoVision.github.io/_pv-markup/rush-policy.md

 # Rush Policy

 High-quality scans + speedy turnarounds are our jam!
 We are pleased to offer rush processing when our film service times exceed a photographer's urgent time frame.

-Request a rush on your order form under Special Instructions and note the applicable charge below, based on date of request:
+To request a rush please male a note in the Special Instructions section on your order form with the applicable charge listed below, based on date of request:

 | **April 1 – December 10** | **1 business day turnaround** | **2 business day turnaround** | **3 business day turnaround** |
 | :--- | :---: | :---: | :---: |